“In 300 meetahs, yowur destination is on tha left”.

 This, of course, didn’t happen.

-The unfamiliar dancing I did, along with my poor hydration while gritting my teeth at the pain in my feet resulted in some nice cramping in my right adductor and both calves.
-Although I spent the past 10k begging for flat, now that I got it, it was impossible to get the leg turnover that I should have at this stage in the race.
-We turned onto a farm road, instructed that the road itself is dangerous to run on and to prance in the overgrown grass lining the fences of the farms we passed.
-This lasted for around 200m as I looked ahead and behind and saw other runners ignored these instructions and were trudging down the road away from me.
+The unfamiliar dancing I did, along with my poor hydration and odd form from painful feet resulted in some nice cramping in my right adductor and both calves.
+Although I spent the past 10k begging for flat so I could get moving, now that I got it, it was impossible to get the leg turnover that I should have at this stage in the race.
+We turned onto a farm road.
+Volunteers in neon shirts instructed us that the road itself is dangerous and to prance in the overgrown hole-filled grass lining the fences of the farms we passed.
+This lasted for around a few seconds as I looked ahead and behind and saw other runners ignored these instructions and were trudging down the road toward and away from me.

 It continued this way for another 5k: flat road with the smell of manure and the mooing of cows to cheer us on.
+I think one was holding a sign.
 Some more regular running form, a GU gel, more water down my gullet and the cramps faded and the swelling in my ankle died down.
 Although the foot pain lingered, my legs could turn again.
 The runner in the distance ahead of me kept twisting his head to gauge how far back I was, maybe uneasy about the fact that I was gaining on him.
-He held me off until I arrived in the 35k aid station at the base of the Suunto KOM, him clocking into the climb at 18th place and me at 19th, then he stayed behind at the station as I refilled, chugged Coke and high fived the volunteers on my way out.
+He held me off until I arrived in the 35k aid station made out of an old hay barn, at the base of the Suunto KOM, him clocking into the climb at 18th place and me at 19th, then he stayed behind at the station as I refilled water, chugged Coke and high fived the volunteers on my way out.
 In all my effort to finally pass this guy, I overlooked my hydration again, leaving with my bottles full but still feeling very thirsty.
-The cool dry weather tricked me into thinking I’d be fine not drinking much thus far, and this was about have its vengance.
+The cool dry weather tricked me into thinking I’d be fine not drinking much thus far, and this was about to have its vengeance.

 That’s when the climbing started.
 I pulled out my phone while I powerhiked the first uphill, scrolling around at the live tracking, fully convinced there was an error because there’s no humanly possible way I was a full hour behind the front guys.